Cheddar Cheese Bacon Fondue for Easy Holiday Entertaining

 • Garnish with remaining scallions and serve immediately with prepared dipping items.

-• Remove fondue from heat and stir in chopped bacon pieces and most of the scallions, reserving some for garnish.
+• Remove the fondue from the heat and stir in the chopped bacon and most of the scallions, reserving some for garnish.

-• Transfer to fondue pot if using, or serve directly from the saucepan with fondue forks.
+• Transfer to a fondue pot if using, or serve directly from the saucepan with fondue forks.

 • Freezing: Not recommended, as dairy-based fondues with cheese typically don’t freeze well.